openvinotoolkit/openvino/docs/install_guides/installing-openvino-windows.md

 1. If you have not downloaded the Intel® Distribution of OpenVINO™ toolkit, [download the latest version](http://software.intel.com/en-us/openvino-toolkit/choose-download/free-download-windows).
 By default, the file is saved to the `Downloads` directory as `w_openvino_toolkit_p_<version>.exe`.

 2. Go to the `Downloads` folder and double-click `w_openvino_toolkit_p_<version>.exe`.
 A window opens to let you choose your installation directory and components.
+   ![](../img/openvino-install-windows-01.png)
    The default installation directory is `C:\Program Files (x86)\Intel\openvino_<version>`, for simplicity, a shortcut to the latest installation is also created: `C:\Program Files (x86)\Intel\openvino_2021`.
-If you choose a different installation directory, the installer will create the directory for you:
+If you choose a different installation directory, the installer will create the directory for you.

-   ![](../img/openvino-install-windows-01.png)

    > **NOTE**: If there is an OpenVINO™ toolkit version previously installed on your system, the installer will use the same destination directory for next installations.
 If you want to install a newer version to a different directory, you need to uninstall the previously installed versions.

 3. Click **Next**.